What is SR-22 insurance?

 What states require SR-22s?

 While most states use an SR-22 filing as assurance that you are covered, not all of them follow this method.
 Eight states, which include Delaware, Kentucky, Minnesota, New Mexico, New York, North Carolina, Oklahoma and Pennsylvania, do not.
 However, most still mandate every driver to have specific minimum liability coverage amounts in place with an active policy.
-The majority of states require drivers to provide the DMV with proof of insurance before a vehicle can be registered.
+Most states require drivers to provide the DMV with proof of insurance before a vehicle can be registered.

 In Florida or Virginia, you may be required to file an FR-44 form with the state instead of an SR-22 form, depending on the severity of the infraction.
 For the most part, this form works very similarly to the SR-22, except it requires you to carry more than the normal insurance minimums in those states.